vsquared/SwiftTemplate_programmatic/README.md

 # SwiftTemplate_programmatic
-Source code for a basic swift template to create a window with a button and a text field.
+The following swift source code will programmatically create a window with a button and text field.
+It may be run in Xcode by creating a project for swift, adding a file named 'main.swift', and deleting the pre-supplied AppDelegate file.
+Copy/paste the following into 'main.swift' and run.